 There are some surgical procedures that can be done without removing the uterus, such as a sacrospinous fixation.
 This procedure involves using nearby ligaments to support the uterus.
 Other procedures are also available.

 Often, a vaginal hysterectomy is used to correct uterine prolapse.
 Any sagging of the vaginal walls, urethra, bladder, or rectum can be surgically corrected at the same time.

-Most women with mild uterine prolapse do not have bothersome symptoms and don't need treatment.
+Most women with mild uterine prolapse do not have symptoms that require treatment. .

 Vaginal pessaries can be effective for many women with uterine prolapse.

-Call for an appointment with your health care provider if you have symptoms of uterine prolapse.
+Call your health care provider if you have symptoms of uterine prolapse.

 Tightening the pelvic floor muscles using Kegel exercises helps to strengthen the muscles and reduces the risk of uterine prolapse.

 Estrogen therapy after menopause may help with vaginal muscle tone.

 Pelvic relaxation - uterine prolapse; Pelvic floor hernia; Prolapsed uterus

 Lentz GM.
 Anatomic defects of the abdominal wall and pelvic floor: abdominal and inguinal hernias, cystocele, urethrocele, enterocele, rectocele, uterine and vaginal prolapse, and rectal incontinence: diagnosis and management.
 In: Lentz GM, Lobo RA, Gershenson DM, Katz VL, eds.
 Comprehensive Gynecology.
 6th ed.
 Philadelphia, Pa: Mosby Elsevier; 2012:chap 20.